Séamus Egan (judge): High Court

 He made his judicial declaration of office to become a judge of the High Court on 2 July 1984.

 In addition to his duties in the High Court, he began presiding over trials in the Special Criminal Court in 1988.

 Supreme Court

 Egan was appointed to the Supreme Court of Ireland in 1991.
-He was one of five judges who decided Attorney General v.
-X in 1992, allowing the appeal of the girl, and in 1995 he issued a dissenting opinion in Re. a Ward of Court where he held that the removal of a tube providing food to a woman would be equivalent to killing her.
+He was one of five judges who decided the X Case in 1992, allowing the appeal of the girl, and in 1995 he issued a dissenting opinion in Re. a Ward of Court where he held that the removal of a tube providing food to a woman would be equivalent to killing her.
 He also wrote a dissent in a case involving Patricia McKenna challenging the constitutionality of the government's campaigning for the Fifteenth Amendment of the Constitution of Ireland.

 He retired on 30 November 1995.
 He was replaced by Donal Barrington.